cjwilson2020/WDYWW/README.md

 ## General Instructions

+Start by downloading the most recent version of Android Studio for your device.
+From there, click VCS> Get From Version Control and enter the link to this branch.

 After pulling the tagged branch from github, you may need to sync your project with the gradle files using File> Sync Project with Gradle Files

 If you don't already have an emulator, you will need to make one.
 Instructions for doing so can be found here (please use API level >=25 and a device with a 16:9 aspect ratio): https://developer.android.com/studio/run/managing-avds